Development Bank of Saxony

-The Development Bank of Saxony (known as SAB from the German name Sächsische Aufbaubank) was founded in 1991 and is the state development institution for the state of Saxony, Germany.
+The Development Bank of Saxony (known as SAB, an abbreviation of its German name Sächsische Aufbaubank), founded in 1991 is the state development finance institution for Saxony, Germany.

 Activities

-The Development Bank of Saxony allocates subsidies e.g. from the European Regional Development Fund in the form of grants, sureties and loans into various sectors of the economy e.g. technology, as well as into residential and municipal construction.
+The Development Bank of Saxony allocates subsidies from sources like the European Regional Development Fund in the form of grants, sureties and loans to various sectors such as housing, business, infrastructure, education, environment and agriculture.

-In the business year 2016, the bank made over 50,000 payments and grants totalling almost 1.4 billion euro and loans of over 450 million euro.
+In 2016, the bank made over 50,000 payments and grants totalling almost 1.4 billion euro and loans of over 450 million euro.